surajsk2003/My_Portfolio_Website/README.md

    ```
 5. Open your browser and visit `http://127.0.0.1:8000/`

+## ☁️ Deployment on Google Cloud Platform (GCP)
+I have deployed this portfolio website on **Google Cloud Platform (GCP)** using **Google App Engine**.
+Here are the steps I followed:
+1. Created a project on GCP.
+2. Used `gcloud` CLI for deployment:
+   - Configured `app.yaml` for GCP deployment.
+   - Deployed using `gcloud app deploy`.
+3. My portfolio is now live on [GCP - Portfolio Website](https://portfolio-449812.uc.r.appspot.com/).

 ## 📬 Contact
 For any queries, feel free to reach out:
 - 📧 Email: [surajkumarsksk2000@gmail.com]